things-to-do

 Alameda de Hercules is Seville's bohemian quarter, a long plaza lined with bars, cafes, and restaurants.
 Once rundown, it's now the city's hippest neighbourhood, popular with students, artists, and locals avoiding the tourist crowds.

-Alameda is where Sevillanos go when they want to avoid tourists.
+The atmosphere here is more alternative than Santa Cruz or Triana.
+The tapas bars are excellent, and the nightlife goes late.
+This is where Sevillanos go when they want to avoid tourists.
 The bars are less polished, the crowd is younger, and the atmosphere is more genuinely local.
-Come for evening drinks and tapas.

 20. Explore Macarena